Aloe Vera for hair and skin is a god’s gift. Here are some of the ways to answer how to use aloe vera for hair growth.

 It also opens your pores which are clogged due to dead skin.

-Sugar exfoliates dead skin, aloe Vera moisturizes and nourishes it and lemon has anti-bacterial properties which reduce acne and brightens up the skin.
+Sugar exfoliates dead skin, aloe Vera moisturizes and nourishes it and lemon has anti-bacterial properties that reduce acne and brightens up the skin.

 These ingredients work as a team, each one handling one thing.